chrisnoonan98675/site/xl-testview/how-to/customize-test-run-overview.markdown

         <property name="extraColumns" kind="list_of_string" default="artifactHash"/>
     </type-modification>

 This name is case-sensitive and should appear exactly as it does in the test events.
+Multiple names can be provided, separated by comma's (",").